distro-core-curated-mirrors/klish/docs/klish3.en.md

 #### Attribute `cmd`

-The attribute defines what action will be performed when the operator is pressed hotkey.
+The attribute defines what command will be performed when the operator press the hotkey.
 The `cmd` attribute value is parsed according to the same rules as any other command manually entered by the operator.

 ```
 <COMMAND name="exit" help="Exit view or shell">